Perfect Year to buy Property The Brazilian currency has never Read more →

 From an accounting and tax authority perspective, any monies entering the country must be declared by the receiving party.
 Because of such requirements, the use of regular wire transfers with the support of an accountant to properly file your tax return in Brazil will bring maximum peace of mind.

-What about if I declare the money prior to arriving in Brazil?
+What about if I declare the money before arriving in Brazil?
 See the next question.

 NOT A GOOD IDEA.
 There is an assumption worldwide that good people don't carry hundreds of thousands of dollars in cash.
 Sorry to break the news, but carrying bags of cash is done mostly by smugglers, drug traffickers, thieves, and other types unable to move money through legitimate channels.